What is the Advantage and Disadvantage of wholesale glass beer mugs

 Well, the main takeaways are that there are serious advantages and disadvantages to both glass and plastic packaging.
 It really comes down to the final product and your brand story.

 TricorBraun offers a selection of both glass and plastic packaging products.
-We stock options that can be outfitted with many types of caps and closures, including child resistant or tamper evident closures.
+We stock options that can be outfitted with many types of caps and closures, including child-resistant or tamper-evident closures.
 If you are having trouble deciding which packaging solution is best for you, please contact us and we will guide you in your packaging journey.
-Our knowledgeable team is always happy to assist and can run through the pros and cons of both types of packaging with you to make sure that you find the perfect bottle or jar for your brand’s needs.
+Our knowledgeable team is always happy to assist and can run through the pros and cons of both types of packaging with you to make sure that you find the perfect bottle or jar for your brand's needs.

 Glass vs Plastic: Which is Better?

 If it takes 7 seconds to form a first impression of a stranger, it takes a fraction of that for a consumer to evaluate your product among others on the shelf.
 A customer might not try your product before making their decision and instead judge the book by its cover, or in this case the product by its container.
 Material plays a large role in this.
-Glass and plastic containers make up the vast majority of bottles, jars and jugs on the shelves and we’ve listed 7 key factors to consider to help you decide: Which is better, glass vs plastic?
+Glass and plastic containers make up the vast majority of bottles, jars, and jugs on the shelves and we've listed 7 key factors to consider to help you decide: Which is better, glass or plastic?

 1. Perceived Quality Between Glass vs Plastic